wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 .. note:: Root user privileges are necessary to execute all the commands described below.

-Preapring the installation
+Preparing the installation
 --------------------------

 Before installing Wazuh server and Opendistro, some extra packages must be installed.
-Open Distro for Elasticsearch requires the installation of Java Develpment Kit.
-Besides, ``wget`` and ``unzip`` utilities will in futher steps.
+OpenDistro for Elasticsearch requires the installation of Java Development Kit.
+Besides, ``wget`` and ``unzip`` utilities will in further steps.

   .. include:: ../../_templates/installations/elastic/common/before_installation.rst